zamicol/zamicol.com/pages/words.md

 ## Computerware
 ~2014
 All hardware and software components of a computer system.
+Computerware is the hypernym of hardware and software.
 The StrawRaspBananaBerry pie mini computer is a fully open source device as all computerware is under a GPL 2.0 license.

 ## Masterbet